Silvio Berlusconi in intensive care in hospital: report

 San Raffaele Hospital did not immediately respond to a request for comment.

-Mr Berlusconi, who sits in the Senate (upper house) of the Italian parliament, has stirred controversy in recent months with his criticism of Ukraine’s President Volodymir Zelensky, putting him at odds with Ms Meloni.
+Mr Berlusconi, who sits in the Senate of the Italian parliament, has stirred controversy in recent months with his criticism of Ukraine’s President Volodymir Zelensky, putting him at odds with Ms Meloni.

 An Italian court acquitted Mr Berlusconi in February over allegations of paying witnesses to lie in an underage prostitution case that has dogged the former prime minister for more than a decade.